 Step 1: Earn an Associate's Degree

 - Create a portfolio of work.
 Many employers require applicants to submit portfolios that display a variety of previous wardrobe or fashion styling work.
 If degree programs do not require students to create portfolios, making one is still a good idea.
-Fashion projects completed as part of course requirements can contribute to this professional collection of work.
-Uploading the portfolio online can connect one to possible employers faster.
+Fashion projects completed as part of course requirements can be used in a portfolio.
+Uploading the portfolio online can connect stylists to possible employers faster.

 - Complete an internship.
 An internship as a wardrobe stylist gives prospective stylists a chance to get a behind-the-scenes look at the fashion world.
 While internships are often unpaid, they can often be used to satisfy school requirements in addition to providing experience with the day-to-day skills needed by a wardrobe stylist.

 Several types of wardrobe stylist positions are available, and deciding which one best fits with a person's career goals is a significant step in finding a job in this field.
 Some jobs require stylists to work more independently, while others must be more collaborative.
 For example, jobs as personal image consultants involve working one-on-one with individuals, helping them shop, manage their wardrobes, and choose the colors that work best for them.
 Alternatively, jobs as wardrobe stylists on advertising campaigns or film productions require working with several different people during various projects.
 Others may choose stylist positions with clothing retailers to outfit store customers.
 Either way, stylists must be able to communicate effectively with either the clients or directors.